 The radiologists at Radia have developed the following scanning guidelines for our referring providers to assist you in selecting the most effective imaging modality for your patient's clinical presentation.
 This booklet is intended only as a guideline.
-For a consultation, please call 877-997-2342.
+To schedule a study or consult with a radiologist, please call 877-997-2342.